MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 Learn More:
 - [GitHub Copilot Overview](https://github.com/features/copilot)

-### Microsoft 365 Copilot
+### Copilots for Microsoft 365

-Microsoft 365 Copilot combines Large Language Models (LLMs) with Microsoft Graph, linking your organization's data with Microsoft 365 apps to create a new way of working.
-Users can easily find and navigate business data, analyze trends, and create insightful reports using simple language commands.
-This is a major upgrade for productivity, as it's integrated across the Microsoft 365 product line, making tasks quicker and easier to complete.
+Copilots for Microsoft 365 combines Large Language Models (LLMs) with Microsoft Graph, linking your organization's data with Microsoft 365 apps to create a new way of working.
+Users can easily find and navigate business data, analyze trends, and create insightful reports using simple natural language commands.
+This is a major upgrade for productivity, as it's integrated across the Microsoft 365 ecosystem, making tasks quicker and easier to complete.
 Plus, with built-in enterprise-grade security, privacy, and responsible AI, it ensures a safe, secure, and compliant digital workspace.

-In addition, Copilot functionality is also available directly in Microsoft 365 apps including Teams, Outlook, Excel, Word, PowerPoint, OneNote, Loop, and Whiteboard.
-The integrated Copilot functionuality provides users with a conversational interface to jumpstart their work and offer suggestions and insights to enhance productivity and creativity.
+In addition, Copilot functionality is also available directly in Microsoft 365 apps.
+The integrated Copilot functionality provides users with a conversational interface to jumpstart their work and offer suggestions and insights to enhance productivity and creativity.

 Learn More:
 - [Microsoft 365 Copilot Documentation](/microsoft-365-copilot)